Guille Abascal

-Guillermo "Guille" Abascal Pérez (born 13 April 1989) is a Spanish professional football manager and former player who is the manager of Mexican club Atlético San Luis.
+Guillermo "Guille" Abascal Pérez (born 13 April 1989) is a Spanish professional football manager and former player who last managed Mexican club Atlético San Luis.

 Having ended his professional career at 19 after being on the books of Barcelona and Sevilla, he began managing aged 28 with Chiasso in the Swiss Challenge League, and leading Lugano and Basel in the Swiss Super League.
 He also managed Ascoli in Serie B, Volos in the Super League Greece and Spartak Moscow in the Russian Premier League.

 Club career

 Early career

 Born in Seville, Andalusia, Abascal joined FC Barcelona's La Masia in 2001, from hometown amateurs AD Heliópolis CF. He left the club in 2004, and finished his formation with Sevilla FC.

 Abascal retired from professional football at the age of 18, and started studying at the Pablo de Olavide University in his hometown, while still representing amateurs UDE Abre and CD Aboño.
 He also spent a year at the University of Algarve, and returned to Sevilla in 2013 as a youth fitness coach.
 His first managerial experience came in 2016, when he took over Sevilla's Infantil B squad.